peastman/sso/README.md

   simple looped version, but still not place a strict limit on how long notes can be held.

 There are two different solo violin instruments, and likewise two different solo flutes.
-In each case, one of the two instruments has the standard three versions listed above.
-The other has many more articulations, but does not offer a looped version.
-The sustained notes are held long enough that the lack of looping is usually not a problem.
+In each case, one of the two instruments has more articulations, but does not offer a looped version.

 Many instruments are provided in separate "notation" and "performance" versions.
 They differ in how they are controlled.